almostearthling/when-command/README.md

 to determine whether the process succeeded or failed.
 When choosing to check for  *Success*, the operation is considered successful *if and only if* the process result (exit code, output, or error) corresponds to the user provided value.
 Same yields for *Failure*: if *Failure* is chosen, only the provided result will indicate a failure.
 For example, in the most common case the user will choose to expect *Success* to correspond to an *Exit Code* of `0` (in fact the default choice), all other exit codes will indicate a failure.
 And if the user chooses to expect *Failure* to be reported as the word `Error` in the error messages, whatever other error messages will be ignored and the operation will turn out successful.

+**A note about the exit code:** Since all commands are executed in the default shell, expect an exit code different from `0` when the command is not found.
+On Ubuntu, with the `/bin/sh` shell, the `not found` code is `127`.

 ### Conditions